(Updated October 30, 2012)

 - Stealing of University property or the property of another person.

-- Falsification of time reports including absence or overtime.
+- Falsification of time reports including absence.

 - Failure to report for work for three consecutive days without satisfactory explanation upon return.

-- Fighting on University property
+- Fighting on University property.

 - Gambling on University property.